recursehex/Hybrid/docs/type_system/arrays.md

 ### Current Limitations

 1. **Fixed Size**: Arrays must be initialized with literals; dynamic sizing not supported
-2. **No Length Property**: Array length must be tracked separately
-3. **Raw Pointer Escapes Are Unsafe**: Converting an array to a raw pointer sidesteps bounds checks and is the programmer's responsibility
+2. **Raw Pointer Escapes Are Unsafe**: Converting an array to a raw pointer sidesteps bounds checks and is the programmer's responsibility

 ### Future Enhancements

 Planned features include:
-- Array length property `size`
 - Bounds checking support for additional unsafe scenarios
 - Array slicing operations